 This essay has been authored by Gurjeet Singh from Delhi University.
-This essay was one of the Top 7 Honorable Mentions in the 2nd RGNUL Arbitration Essay Writing Competition, 2023 organized in collaboration with Centre for Trade and Investment Law (CTIL), Ministry of Commerce and Industry, Government of India.
+This essay was one of the Top 7 Honourable Mentions in the 2nd RGNUL Arbitration Essay Writing Competition, 2023 organized in collaboration with the Centre for Trade and Investment Law (CTIL), Ministry of Commerce and Industry, Government of India.

 The Present System and its Effects